Janhaviprabhu/Tracking-time-clone/readme.md

 ## Installation Requirnments

-1. Fork the repo, then clone it
+1. Fork the repo, then clone it or downlaod zip file
 2. Install all dependencies, with 'npm install'
 3. start the application `npm run start`